 This apple fritter yeast bread starts out with a slightly sweet, enriched dough that gets rolled out after rising.
 I use apple cider as part of the liquid in the dough itself, but if you don't have it you could always sub in apple juice or even just water and it will turn out delicious.

-It makes a mess, but it's the best way I've found to get even dispersement of apples and cinnamon in the dough and still have the loaf come out sliceable instead of more like a pull-apart loaf (which is also delicious, but again, not what I'm going for here - I want something I can stick in the toaster or dip in egg batter for French toast!).
+It makes a mess, but it's the best way I've found to get even disbursement of apples and cinnamon in the dough and still have the loaf come out sliceable instead of more like a pull-apart loaf (which is also delicious, but again, not what I'm going for here - I want something I can stick in the toaster or dip in egg batter for French toast!).

 I just make sure before rolling out my dough that my work surface is totally clean, then once the rolled apple fritter yeast bread dough is cut into chunks, I scoop them up using my bench scraper and just dump them into prepared bread pans, syrup and all.
 The syrup gets absorbed into the bread as it bakes, making a wonderfully moist and sweet,cinnamon-spiced apple studded loaf!

 It's super hard to resist, but slicing into hot bread is almost impossible to do without destroying the loaf.
 Which is why it's nice that there are two loaves with this recipe - one to eat while still hot and you don't care that you are butchering it and smooshing it to cut off slices while it's still hot from the oven and the oven to save for the next day!

 This is seriously one of the best things that comes out of my kitchen and the house smells like heaven on the days when I am baking apple fritter yeast bread.
 It's not as simple as my Roasted Garlic & Rosemary No Knead Artisan Bread, but it's definitely no harder than cinnamon rolls or pecan sticky buns.
 I really hope you try this one!

-- 3/4 cup milk
+- ¾ cup milk

-- 1/4 cup butter
+- ¼ cup butter

 - 3 cups all-purpose flour

-- 1 tablespoon active dry yeast
+- 1 Tablespoon active dry yeast

-- 1/2 cup brown sugar
+- ½ cup brown sugar

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/4 cup apple cider or water
+- ¼ cup apple cider or water

-- 1 egg, lightly beaten
+- 1 egg lightly beaten

-- 3-4 apples, peeled & diced
+- 3-4 apples peeled & diced

 - 1 cup brown sugar

-- 2 tablespoons butter
+- 2 Tablespoons butter

-- 1 tablespoon lemon juice
+- 1 Tablespoon lemon juice